ux design best practices

 7. Test and test again

-Your design is a living piece of art that will continually evolve and improve, so don’t become comfortable allowing it to remain stagnant for too long.
+Your design is a living piece of art that will continually evolve and improve, so don’t allow it to remain stagnant for too long.

 8. Design to context